zhanghaiyang1/Help-Center-for-Monetization/guides.md

 ### Index
-1. APPs and AdUnit Management
+1. Apps and AdUnit Management
 2. Integration Documents and Help Documents
 3. Report
 4. Financial Management

-### 1 APPs and AdUnit Management
+### 1 Apps and AdUnit Management
 We will introduce what developers need to do after logging in.
-The introduction including apps, AdUnit, acquiring data and financial management.
+The introduction including Apps, AdUnit, acquiring data and financial management.

 ##### 1.1 You can check all application information under your account in "Application Management" tab on the Dashboard.
-You can create an APP by selecting "ADD NEW APP" on this page.
+You can create an App by selecting "ADD NEW APP" on this page.

 ![“1.1”页面](imgs/1.1.png)